In this discussion, we’ll talk about burning bark. Subject to tree type, barks burn differently from wood, giving more heat and smoke.

 Burning bark has its advantages as well as disadvantages.

-It may produce more heat than wood: Some firewood barks, e.g., the Douglas Fir, can have a higher heat output compared to the wood itself.
+It may produce more heat than wood: Some firewood barks, e.g., the Douglas Fir, can have a higher heat output than the wood itself.
 If you want more heat production, this could be your ideal option.